-Direct your energy into the best things you personally can do to prevent problems.
+Reduce stress and direct your energy into the best things you can do to prevent problems.
 Do them.
 Consistently.
 Then breathe deep and let it go.

 Accept that you have limited power and control in a situation like this, but you can be diligent in following safety precautions.
-You can be diligent in doing all you can realistically do.
+You can be diligent with your body and mind in doing all you can realistically do.

-Deep breathing truly does help calm you down.
+Calming breaths truly do help calm you down.
 Close your eyes and take 10 slow, deep breaths in and out.
-Meditate to relax.
+Meditate to relax and turn off your body's natural fight or flight response.
 Watch a funny movie.
 Make a list of things you are grateful for to put your mind on a more positive path.